stratsys/Platform.Docs/docs/source/azure_ad_sync/setup.rst

 ^^^^^^^^^^^^^^^^^^^^^^

 1. Start by logging in to https://stratsys/*companyCode* > **Administration** > **Organization** and create your *organization tree*.
 2. This *organization tree* should mirror your Azure AD department structure.
-In case you want flexibility regarding their names, check out the `Mappings <#mappings>`_ section.
+In case you want flexibility regarding their names, check out the `Group and department mapping <#mapping>`_ section.

 .. figure:: images/StratsysOrganization.png
 	:name: stratsys-organization